Unaudited Half-Yearly Financial Report

 Outlook

 The Manager is continuing to see a promising pipeline of potential investments, both new and follow-on.
-In addition to the funds raised earlier in the year, we have recently announced our intention to raise further funds in the coming months.
-These combined funds will provide the necessary resources to make selective acquisitions from the increasing number of investment opportunities that are now emerging out of the recent disruption.
-Although in the short term there may be considerable economic headwinds, we believe the Company’s diversified portfolio is well positioned to generate long-term value for shareholders.
+In addition to the funds raised earlier in the year, we have already announced our intention to raise further funds in the coming months.
+These combined funds will provide the necessary resources to make selective acquisitions from the increasing numbers of investment opportunities that are now emerging out of the recent disruption.
+Although in the short term there may be considerable economic headwinds, we believe the Company’s diversified portfolio is well positioned to generate long-term value for Shareholders.

 Chair